-Tips for Betting on the 2016 Euro Soccer Tournament
+Tips for Betting on Soccer

 Here are just a few basic, rudimentary tips to help you make solid bets:

-- Don't be too quick to bet!
+Don't be too quick to bet!
 Allow the group stages to really get rolling first so that you can figure out which teams are doing well and which teams you should avoid betting on.
 You will have ample time to bet in the knockout stage, so you're not missing anything by waiting.

 Research and keep up with player injury reports, how team A historically does vs. team B, and other pertinent information.
 While trends are never locked in stone, they may give you a good indication about how, say, France fairs against Spain, or Germany against Ireland, etc. The more you can figure out about these teams, the better off you are in terms of position to win.

 Do not risk too much of your money on any one bet or at any one time.
 Stick with our 10% rule; that's our advice.
 So if you have $200 in your account, stick with a $20 bet.
 While the return might be smaller, the risk is also a lot smaller.
 If you catch some horrible luck, like a last-second goal and end up losing, the 10% hit isn't bit and is something from which you can recover.
 On the plus side, a 10% profit adds up, and each time you bet 10% after a win, you will be betting more and more money.

 Only bet with the best sportsbooks out there!
 We cannot twist your arm or make the proverbial horse drink the water, but we do urge you to follow our recommendations so that you're betting with a trustworthy sportsbook whose security is tight and who provides fair play standards and high payout rates.

 Lastly, don't bet as a fan but rather as a pragmatist who has viewed the information.
 You may have roots in Ireland or Germany, and so you're rooting for these teams to win.
 Fandom is the death of profit in any sport, unless you just so happen to be a fan of a great sporting team.
 By and large, betting as a fan will leave you broke.

 This Year's Favorites and Odds

-Other Helpful Links For Euro Cup 2016
+Other Helpful Links For Euro Cup 2020